leadpipe-com/.github/profile/README.md

 *Website Visitor Identification Tool*

-Leadpipe is a website visitor identification tool that helps businesses identify website visitors and collect their contact information.
+Leadpipe is a visitor identification tool that helps businesses identify website visitors and collect their contact information.
 This information can be used to target marketing efforts and reach out to potential customers who have already shown interest.

 ## Features